nosajio/botfarm-cli/Readme.md

 Once `botfarm-cli` is installed, botfarm can be accessed through the `bots` command.

 ### 1) Add a repo
+*Note: Make sure the repository can be cloned by the current machine.
+Invalid permissions will cause the add process to stall or fail.*

 To add a new repository of bots to botfarm, simply run (replace the url and name with your own):
 `bots repo add http://url-to-repo repo-name`